Derivation of an extended Bjerrum equation for the activity coefficient of ions based on an analysis of Coulombic forces

 An important topic in physical chemistry is the activity coefficient of ions in an electrolyte solution.
-The activity coefficient is the correction to the concentration required to obtain a good prediction of the chemical potential of an ion, $\mu_i$, as well as of other thermodynamic properties of an electrolyte solution, such as the osmotic pressure and vapour pressure.
-The activity coefficient $\gamma_i$ relates to activity $a_i$ and concentration $c_i$ by $a_i=\gamma_i c_i$, and for the chemical potential we thus obtain
+The activity coefficient is the correction to the concentration required to obtain a good prediction of the chemical potential of an ion, $\mu_i$, and other thermodynamic properties of an electrolyte solution, such as the osmotic pressure and vapour pressure.
+The activity coefficient $\gamma_i$ relates to activity $a_i$ and concentration $c_i$ by $a_i=\gamma_i c_i / c\s{ref}$, and for the dimensionless chemical potential we obtain